 "Used your voter guide last night to vote!
 Thank you for putting your passion into action, and helping others around you do the same."

-First and foremost to my ancestors, whose energy guides me through this work.
+First and foremost to our ancestors, whose energy guide us through this work.

 Kelvin Potts, Positive Communication Practices